Roger Hicks explains how to set up your first show using his wealth of experience

 There are two important points here.
 One is ‘a few prints’ mentioned earlier.
 You need real prints, not images on the screen of your laptop or, worse still, your mobile phone.
 A good print has many times the impact of yet another array of pixels on a screen.
 It’s an earnest record of your sincerity: it shows you’re a ‘real photographer’, not just someone who has taken a few good snaps by chance.
 Your prints might be postcard size, little jewels that people have to examine closely, or monster enlargements – it’s your artistic choice.
 Beware, though, of thinking if you can’t make it good, make it big.

 The other important point about scouting out venues is to help you decide how many prints you can fit in, and how they should be printed.
-There’s no point planning to exhibit ten giant prints if there’s no room, and in a big venue with small prints you may be letting yourself in for a massive amount of work.
+There’s no point planning on exhibiting your photography with ten giant prints if there’s no room, and in a big venue with small prints you may be letting yourself in for a massive amount of work.

 You need one kind (and perhaps size) of print for a small, intimate and perhaps poorly lit venue, and another for big, bright, high-ceilinged galleries.
 In any given series you want consistency of colour balance (including ‘warm’ and ‘cool’ black & whites); of surface texture (use the same paper throughout the exhibition); of saturation and/or contrast; of technique (such as Frances’s hand colouring); and usually of size.